dward2/BME547/Assignments/final_image_processor.md

   combination of breathing rate, number of apnea events, and the CPAP flow image will be referred to as the CPAP calculated data.
   + If the number of apnea events is two or greater, that value should be displayed in red.
-If it zero or one, it should be displayed in the default color of the rest of the text in the GUI.
+If the number of apnea events is zero or one, it should be displayed in the default color of the rest of the text in the GUI.
   + Upon user command, issue a RESTful API request to your server to upload whatever information is entered above.
 The interface should only allow this request to be made if at least a medical record number and a room number have